helsing72/ops/Doc/BuildInstructions.md

 ## Deploy Binaries ##
 TBD

-Under OPS_DIR\DeployScripts, there are three runnable bat files that package Java, C++ and Tools binaries.
-The deploy script are simple and you can edit them to fit your choices as you like.
+Under OPS_DIR\Scripts, there are three runnable Deploy bat-files that package Java, C++ and Tools binaries.
+The deploy scripts are simple and you can edit them to fit your choices as you like.